 1. Oswald West State Park

-This park is known for its’ numerous trails and overlooks.
-There are four separate parking lots allowing you to choose where to park based on which trail(s) you would like to explore.
-A short hike allows you to get a view of one of the best-preserved coastal rainforests in the state.
+This park is known for its numerous trails and overlooks.
+Four separate parking lots allow you to choose where to park based on which trail(s) you would like to explore.

-There are short hikes, like the Short Sand Beach Trail which takes you a ½ mile through the woods and ends at the beach.
-Or Old Growth Forest Trail which is only .2 miles long is easily accessible and gives you a view of the coastal rainforest.
+There are short hikes, like the Short Sand Beach Trail, which takes you a ½ mile through the woods and ends at the beach.
+Or Old Growth Forest Trail, which is only .2 miles long, is easily accessible and gives you a view of the coastal rainforest.

-For those of you wanting a more moderate to difficult trek through the woods, there are trails for you too!
 Cape Falcon Trail is 2.5 miles long and provides hikers with an opportunity to view Short Sand Beach from an overlook.
-There is also the much longer Neah-Kah-Nie Mountain trail which has a north and south trailhead.
+There is also the much longer Neah-Kah-Nie Mountain trail, which has a north and south trailhead.

-For more detailed information on these hikes and the many others available at Oswald West State Park, you can view this brochure.
-The park itself is open year-round and there is no cost to exploring all you want.
-Visitors say to just make sure you leave before it is too dark to make it back to your vehicle!
+The park itself is open year-round, and there is no cost to exploring all you want.
+Visitors say to make sure you leave before it is too dark to make it back to your vehicle!

 2. Hug Point State Park

-While this park is 5 miles south of Cannon Beach, it is worth the visit!
-This is a free beach and it is open year-round.
 At low tide, you can walk down the beach north of the parking area and find the wheel ruts carved into the rock from stagecoaches long ago.

-There are two caves around the point where visitors like to explore and look at the tidepools left from the tide going out.
-There is a waterfall that can be seen when the snow melts, or during particularly rainy times.
-Or, many visitors just come to enjoy the forested picnic areas and the beach.
+There is a waterfall that can be seen when the snow melts or during particularly rainy times.
+Many visitors just come to enjoy the forested picnic areas and the beach.

 Visitors warn to make sure you are aware of tide information when exploring the beaches and headlands here because you could become stranded if the tide comes in while you are out at the point!
-For up to date information on this, you can go to this website.

 3. Arcadia Beach State Recreation Site

-Just one mile south of Cannon Beach, Arcadia State Recreation Site boasts a beautiful beach that stretches more than a mile.
 It is a great location for relaxing and soaking up some sun.
-In addition, it is known to have good surf, if you are into that!
+In addition, it is known to have good surfing if you are into that!

 If relaxing on the beach isn’t your idea of a good time, Arcadia also offers you a chance to explore tidepools and some other attractions.
-To the north, lies Humbug Point which has a great view of Lion Rock.
+To the north lies Humbug Point, which has a great view of Lion Rock.

-Lion Rock is a rock island just off the coast.
-Many visitors love taking photographs of the rocky outcrop, especially at sunsets!
 If you time your visit during low tide and are willing to walk about half a mile further north, you can see Silver Point.
 This headland was aptly named for the color of the weathered spruce trees along the bluff.

 This little piece of seaside is free to visit and open year-round.
-For more detailed information, including history and interesting information about the formation of the bluffs you can check out their website.
+For more detailed information, including history and interesting information about the formation of the bluffs, you can check out their website.
 There is also a tide table for the area available here.

 4. Haystack Rock